educational-resources-and-services/bibletags-widget/README.md

 ## Open source alignment data

 If you are aware of any open source word alignment data (what we call Bible tags) for a particular Bible translation, please [bring it to our attention](https://bibletags.org/contact) and we will gladly make use of it.
-Both full alignment data, as well as data which simply includes the Strongs number or lemma for each word in the translation, are useful.
+Both full alignment data, as well as data which simply includes the Strongs number, lexeme or lemma for each word in the translation, are useful.

 ## Contributing